crystal-ball/svg-symbol-sprite-loader/README.md

     referenced by their ID.
 1. The imported SVGs are deduped, sorted, hashed and extracted by the webpack plugin.
-1. The package exports a localstorage cache loader for browser bundles that will import the emitted sprite.
+1. The package exports a localStorage cache loader for browser bundles that will import the emitted sprite.
 If the sprite contents change, the filename hash will change and the sprite loader will fetch the latest sprite.